Use a Hard-Wired Connection when in your room

 There are hard-wired network connections in every room in the residence halls and wireless coverage throughout the residence areas.
 It is highly recommended when you are connecting in your room, use a hard-wired connection.
 This will provide you with a more consistent and faster connection.
 To do this, you will need an Ethernet cable.
 Plug one end of the Ethernet cable into your computer and the other end into the jack in the wall of your room (or into the mini-hub provided by Housing).
 You can purchase an Ethernet cable in UNF's bookstore or any store that sells computer supplies.

-resources and they encrypt the data (provides better security).
-The “secure” wireless networks require you to login using your UNFID and password.
-The “guest” network requires no login and only provides access to the Internet and Internet-facing services.
-The “guest” network is designed for use by campus visitors (not affiliated with UNF).
+During the summer of 2018, UNF upgraded the wireless network.
+Please access UNF-Wireless to go online.
+The network requires you to login using your UNFID and password.
+The "guest" network requires no login and only provides access to the Internet and Internet-facing services.
+The "guest" network is designed for use by campus visitors (not affiliated with UNF).

 - Anti-virus and anti-spyware software installed and up to date

 - "Automatic operating system updates" are enabled

 - No Peer to Peer software/services running

 - When the requirements are met, access to UNF's network is permitted.